oresat/oresat-acs-firmware/chib_stf4x/src/acs_f4_pwm-icu/readme.txt

 *****************************************************************************
-** ChibiOS/HAL - PWM-ICU drivers demo for STM32F0xx.                       **
+** ChibiOS/HAL - PWM-ICU drivers demo for STM32F4xx.                       **
 *****************************************************************************

 ** TARGET **

-The demo will on an STMicroelectronics STM32F0-Discovery board.
+The demo runs on an STMicroelectronics STM32F4-Discovery board.

 ** The Demo **

-The application demonstrates the use of the STM32F0xx PWM-ICU drivers.
+The application demonstrates the use of the STM32F4xx PWM-ICU drivers.

 ** Board Setup **

-- Connect PA8 and PA6 together.
+- Connect PA8 and PC6 together.

 ** Build Procedure **